 Get a full explanation of how damages and compensation are calculated in a car accident case.

 Insurance companies often try to settle drunk driving cases quickly for less than they’re worth, hoping victims don’t understand their full rights.
 These tactics are common after serious crashes, which is why it helps to know how insurance companies handle accident claims in Scranton before speaking with them.
-Don’t make important decisions about your case without first consulting with experienced attorneys.
+Don’t make important decisions about your case without first consulting with our experienced attorneys.

 Get the Justice You Deserve